100 Standard General Knowledge Quiz Printable GK Trivia

 94. What was the first homework?

 An Italian pedagog Roberto Nevilis is considered the real “inventor” of homework.
-He was the person who invented homework in far 1905 and made it a punishment to his students.
+He was the person who invented homework in far 1905 and made it a punishment for his students.

 95. What is the prettiest city in Michigan?